btanz/LinkedList/readme.md

 # Doubly linked list with sentinels

-A simple doubly linked list implementation with sentinels in Java, togehter with unit tests.
+A simple doubly linked list implementation with sentinels in Java, together with unit tests.
 JUnit is required.

 Note that the Java utils have an own optimized linked list data struture.